Automated emergency braking system: Pedestrian detection

 Since 2004, Honda has developed a night vision system that highlights pedestrians in front of the vehicle by alerting the driver with an audible chime and visually displaying them via HUD.
 Honda's system only works in temperatures below 30 degrees Celsius (86 Fahrenheit).
 This system first appeared on the Honda Legend.

 To assist in pedestrian safety as well as driver safety, Volvo implemented a pedestrian airbag in the Volvo V40, introduced in 2012.

 Many more manufacturers are developing Pedestrian crash avoidance mitigation (PCAM) systems.

-In the United States, the IIHS considers:
+In the United States, the Insurance Institute for Highway Safety (IIHS) considers:

 AEB with pedestrian detection was associated with significant reductions of 25%-27% in pedestrian crash risk and 29%-30% in pedestrian injury crash risk.
 However, there was not evidence that that the system was effective in dark conditions without street lighting, at speed limits of 50 mph or greater, or while the AEB- equipped vehicle was turning.

+AEB with pedestrian detection was a feature to be included in the US National Highway Transportation Safety Authority's New Car Assessment Program, a safety scoring system for vehicles, but its inclusion was delayed in 2025 at the request of motordom.